BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-09-10-advanced-arduino.md

 ## Tentative plan

- - Connecting to Arduinos with Bluetooth
+ - Bridging to Arduinos with Bluetooth
+ - Basic data management